Chaoses-Ib/InformationSecurity/Access Control/Authentication/Tokens/JSON Web.md

   [How to use jti claim in a JWT - Stack Overflow](https://stackoverflow.com/questions/28907831/how-to-use-jti-claim-in-a-jwt)
   > Indeed, storing all issued JWT IDs undermines the stateless nature of using JWTs.
 However, the purpose of JWT IDs is to be able to revoke previously-issued JWTs.
 This can most easily be achieved by blacklisting instead of whitelisting.
 If you've included the "exp" claim (you should), then you can eventually clean up blacklisted JWTs as they expire naturally.
 Of course you can implement other revocation options alongside (e.g. revoke all tokens of one client based on a combination of "iat" and "aud").

+Date time:
+> Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
+> Its value MUST be a number containing a NumericDate value.
+>
+> NumericDate:
+> A JSON numeric value representing the number of seconds from
+> 1970-01-01T00:00:00Z UTC until the specified UTC date/time,
+> ignoring leap seconds.
+This is equivalent to the IEEE Std 1003.1,
+> 2013 Edition [POSIX.1] definition "Seconds Since the Epoch", in
+> which each day is accounted for by exactly 86400 seconds, other
+> than that non-integer values can be represented.
+See RFC 3339
+> [RFC3339] for details regarding date/times in general and UTC in
+> particular.

 [authentication - What is difference between private and public claims on jwt - Stack Overflow](https://stackoverflow.com/questions/49215866/what-is-difference-between-private-and-public-claims-on-jwt)